threefoldtech/TF_Grid_3.12/src/3.50/staking_program.md

 * Farm operators
   * farmers offer 3Nodes resources on the TFGrid
-    * compute, storage, network units to the ThreeFold Grid
+    * compute, storage, network units to the grid

 ## Rewards